AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-am-not-too-much-for-the-right-person.md

 And I don’t want to be loved for a version of me that isn’t whole.

-So I’ll keep showing up—as I am.
+So I’ll keep showing up — as I am.

 Full-hearted.
 Curious.
 Caring.